By Jorie Zajicek and Ryan C. Davis

 The following factors determine child support:

-- The amount of time each parent spends with the child(ren); and
+- The amount of time each parent spends with the child(ren)

 - The number of children being supported.